daniel-234/reactnd-UdaciFitness/README.md

+# About

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+## Note

+This app has not been built by me, but is instead an in class project, developed by the React Training Team for the Udacity Nanodegree `React Development Nanodegree`.
+I wrote it again line by line while following their classes to learn the material about React Native.
+The original project can be found at [GitHub - Udacity](https://github.com/udacity/reactnd-UdaciFitness-complete).

 ## Table of Contents